gramhagen/vowpal_wabbit/python/PACKAGE.rst

 Deployment Process
 ------------------

-0) Commit changes (increment the version in configure.ac file, PyPI will not overwrite a package using the same version)
+0) Ensure version.txt has a newer version than was previously published to PyPI (PyPI will not overwrite a package using the same version)
 1) Update MANIFEST.in to include any additional files then check it to make sure the dist has the right data in it

     .. code-block:: bash

-        $ check-manifest --ignore Makefile,PACKAGE.rst,*.cc,tox.ini,tests*,examples*,src*
+        $ check-manifest --ignore Makefile,PACKAGE.rst,*.cc,tests*,examples*,src*

 2) Lint the code: